pyta-uoft/pyta/docs/contracts/index.md

 # Runtime Contract Checking

-PythonTA supports runtime checking of type annotations, function preconditions, and class representation invariants.
+PythonTA supports runtime checking of type annotations, function preconditions, function postconditions, and class representation invariants.
 In contrast to the [checkers from Pylint and our own custom checkers](../checkers/index), the checks described in this section execute when your code is run.
 This makes it easy to incorporate these checks when executing, debugging, and testing your code.